mdn/content/files/en-us/web/javascript/reference/global_objects/sharedarraybuffer/maxbytelength/index.md

 The **`maxByteLength`** accessor property of {{jsxref("SharedArrayBuffer")}} instances returns the maximum length (in bytes) that this `SharedArrayBuffer` can be grown to.

-## Description
+## Syntax

+### Return value
-The `maxByteLength` property is an accessor property whose set accessor function is `undefined`, meaning that you can only read this property.
-The value is established when the shared array is constructed, set via the `maxByteLength` option of the {{jsxref("SharedArrayBuffer/SharedArrayBuffer", "SharedArrayBuffer()")}} constructor, and cannot be changed.

-If this `SharedArrayBuffer` was constructed without specifying a `maxByteLength` value, this property returns a value equal to the value of the `SharedArrayBuffer`'s {{jsxref("SharedArrayBuffer/byteLength", "byteLength")}}.
+The getter for `maxByteLength` returns an integer whose value is established via the `maxByteLength` option of the {{jsxref("SharedArrayBuffer/SharedArrayBuffer", "SharedArrayBuffer()")}} constructor.
+If this `SharedArrayBuffer` is [not growable](/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer/growable), it returns the same value as the `SharedArrayBuffer`'s {{jsxref("SharedArrayBuffer/byteLength", "byteLength")}}.

+There is no setter for `maxByteLength`, so you cannot change this property's value using assignment.

 ## Examples